e2nIEE/pandapower/pandapower/shortcircuit/doc.md

 | `_calc_zbus_diag(net, ppci, bus_idx=None)` | Internal | Computes the diagonal elements of Z-bus (self-impedances).
 Can compute for all buses or a subset.
 Uses ybus_fact linear solver for efficiency.
 Returns diagZ.                                                             |
 #
 ### kappa.py
+Calculates the kappa factor used for determining peak short-circuit currents.
+Depending on network type (radial/meshed) and calculation method (B or C), it applies different adjustments to the network parameters.
+It can also build a network graph (nxgraph_from_ppc) to support topology-based kappa calculations.

 | Function                      | Type     | Description                                                                                                                                                                                                  |
 |-------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `_add_kappa_to_ppc(net, ppc)` | Internal | Adds the KAPPA factor to the bus data in ppc depending on the selected method (B or C) or radial topology.
 Preserves existing KAPPA if already defined.                                                      |